Lost on how to get your online directory business out of the depths of page 13 in search results?

 No matter the type of website you run, there are plenty of WordPress event calendar plugins that can fit your needs.

 The plugins on our list range from free to premium and from robust to easy to use.
-Be sure to pick the one that best fits your budget, website type, and size of the audience.
+Be sure to pick the one that best fits your budget, website type, and audience size.

 Good luck!
 We hope that you find a plugin that works best for you.